 He wrote two books: Syriza, la gran esperanza rota (Editorial UOC, 2016) and

 Crónica de una paz incierta.
 Colombia sobrevive (Círculo de Tiza, 2018).

 From 2016 to 2018 he lived in Colombia, while covering Latin America from nine countries.
 Focused on main political events and social issues.
 During 2015, he worked for the Spanish newspaper LA RAZÓN and TV 'Cuatro' in Greece, Eastern Europe and Venezuela on the coverages of the Greek debt crisis and refugee wave, while doing the refugee route through seven countries.
 This collective work was awarded on the TV 'Premio Iris' as best news coverage 2016.

 He usually collaborates for Planeta Futuro, eldiario.es, El Confidencial and El Periódico.
 Before, he lived in Germany (2014) and studied in Brazil (2013).
-He became interested on Social issues and specially Migration and Conflicts.
 He finished his studies on Journalism in the Universidade Federal de Goiás (Goiânia, Brazil).
 He carried out an internship in the newspaper EL PAÍS and Barcelona Televisió (BTV) during 2013.
 These practices and his professional experience made him a complete freelancer able to work on Newspaper, TV and Photography.
 He speaks six languages.